 The above were some general signs of heroin use disorder.
 Another symptom that could directly indicate if a person has developed this drug’s dependency depends on how he dresses or covers himself.

-For example, someone starts to wear long-sleeved shirts or full-length clothes even in hot weather.
-This is to hide the marks or tracks from injecting heroin into their body.
+For example, a heroin addict may start to wear long-sleeved shirts or full-length clothes even in hot weather.
+This is to hide track marks, which are visible signs of intravenous heroin use, characterized by discolored, raised areas on the skin.
+These are common signs seen in a heroin addict.
 Additionally, addressing drug-related problems is crucial in rehabilitation to minimise behaviours leading to illicit drug use and foster new, healthier behaviours.

 Heroin Addiction Impact on the Body Organs